RomanKosobrodov/mikula/mikula/implementation/skeleton/__pages__/thankyou.md

 hidden: true
 ---

-# Thank you
+# Message Sent
+Thank you for your message.
 I will contact you shortly.